martinpfannemueller/ACSOS2020-Supplementary-Material/Enhancing_a_Communication_System_with_Adaptive_Behavior_using_REACT/README.md

 # Enhancing a Communication System with Adaptive Behavior using REACT

 This folder contains supplementary material of the ACSOS 2020 demo paper submission presenting REACT.
 The demo will show how to enhance the exisiting system [SWIM](https://github.com/cps-sei/swim) with adaptive behavior using REACT.
-This follows the development process specified in the full paper shown below.
+This follows the development process shown below which is specified in detail as part of the full paper.

 ![Development process of REACT](../figures/dev_process.png)